To read Episode 1 CLICK HERE

 “At our usual club,” he replied, walking towards the corridor leading to their bedroom “At McAllen.
 It’s just a walking distance from here” his voice trailed as he entered their bedroom.

-Nike wrapped her arms round her slender waist and expelled a breath.
-She knew she felt jealousy rising because it was an open secret that Bunmi had a thing for her husband who was so good natured to believe that his best friend and confidant just stopped at that.
+Nike wrapped her arms around her slender waist and expelled a breath.
+She knew she felt jealousy rising because it was an open secret that Bunmi had a thing for her husband who was so good-natured to believe that his best friend and confidant just stopped at that.

 Could she trust him tonight?
 Could she trust anyone after Madina’s death?
 A pang of grief hit her as she thought of her deceased daughter.
 She could give him the benefit of the doubt.